Plant Portrait: Pilea Peperomioides

 Moisture and Air

 Like most plants, Pileas generally like humidity.
 Their happiest temperature is about 70-80 degrees, so summer is perfect but the really hot summer air can a bit much for them.
-Dry, heat-ridden winter conditions only bring dry leaves and unhappy little plants, so you can either place your Pilea on a bed of stones (like many do for ferns) or have a humidifier going a few times a week for better air quality.
+Dry, heat-ridden winter conditions bring dry leaves resulting in unhappy little plants.
+I recommend placing your Pilea on a bed of stones (like many do for ferns) or have a humidifier going for better air quality.
 Avoid putting stones on top of the soil – that makes it difficult for Peperomioides pups to surface.

 How to Propagate

 Propagating these plants is very simple.
-When I acquired my “mama” plant, it already had some “babies” peeking up through the soil.
+When I acquired Penelope (see above), who I dubbed my “mama” plant, she already had some pups peeking up through the soil.
 I cut each plantlet from the mother plant with a clean, sharp knife.
 They can either go into water to start root development or straight into moist soil.
 I’ve found the soil method to be quicker and easier so I no longer take the step to root the plantlets in water.
 After about 4-6 weeks, they anchor in their soil and will begin to sprout new leaves of their own.

 I answered this question last month in this post and the short answer is yes, they are!
 They are one of my top plants for pet owners since people seem to have luck with cats not eating them.
-Maybe it’s the big round leaves, who knows, but they are safe and seem to be a welcome plant in the pet safe household.
+Maybe it’s the big round leaves, but they’re safe and seem to be a welcome plant in mypet safe household.
 However, my same rule applies like any other pet safe plant – if eaten in its entirety, it can still result in an upset tummy and an unhappy plant mom (or dad).
 So, as always, watch your pets and your plant.
 If they seem really interested for any reason, you may want to move your Pilea to another location.

 Problems with Pileas